syncfusion-content/wpf-docs/wpf/Scheduler/Resource.md

 documentation: ug
 ---

-# Resource Grouping in WPF Scheduler (SfScheduler)
+# Resource in WPF Scheduler (SfScheduler)

-Resource Grouping displays the resources as discrete views integrated with the scheduler to display appointments in all types of schedule views.
-It provides an intuitive user interface, which allows users to select single or multiple resources and display the events associated with the selected resources with efficient and effective utilization.
-Each resource can be assigned to a unique color to more easily identify the resource associated with an appointment.
+The Scheduler control allows you to define resources that can be assigned to appointments in day,week,work week and timeline views.
+Resources let you associate additional information with your appointments.
+The schedule can group appointments based on the resources associated with them.

+## Adding resources in scheduler
-You can add resources that can be assigned to appointments using the `ResourceIdCollection` property of `SfScheduler`.
-You need to set the `Name`, `Id`, and `Color` properties of `ResourceCollection` to create a resource.
+Resources can be visible to the Scheduler by setting `ResourceGroupType` property as `Resource` in `SfScheduler`.You need to set the `Name`, `Id`, and `Color` properties of `SchedulerResource` to create a resource.You can add the resource to the Scheduler by using `ResourceCollection` property of `SFScheduler`.

 {% tabs %}
 {% highlight c# %}
-// Creating an instance for scheduler resource collection.
-ObservableCollection<object> resources = new ObservableCollection<object>();

-// Adding schedule resource in scheduler resource collection.
-ResourceCollection = new ObservableCollection<object>()
+// Adding schedule resource in scheduler resource collection. var ResourceCollection = new ObservableCollection<SchedulerResource>() {
-{
 new SchedulerResource() { Name = "Sophia", Background = new SolidColorBrush(Colors.Red), Id = "1000", Foreground = new SolidColorBrush(Colors.White) },
 new SchedulerResource() { Name = "Zoey Addison", Background = new SolidColorBrush(Colors.Blue), Id = "1001" },
 new SchedulerResource() { Name = "James William", Background = new SolidColorBrush(Colors.Yellow), Id = "1002" },
 };

-// Adding schedule resource collection to schedule resources of SfSchedule. schedule.ResourceCollection = ResourceCollection;
+// Adding scheduler resource collection to schedule resources of SfSchedule. schedule.ResourceCollection = ResourceCollection;
 {% endhighlight %}
 {% endtabs %}

-## Resource Grouping visibility
+## Resource Grouping type in day,week,work week views.

 You can handle the visibility of resource using the `ResourceGroupType` property of `SfScheduler`.
 If the appointments are not grouped based on resources the default value is Resource.